retrorich75/unicorn-scroller/README.md

 Example: ![time](doc/weather2x.png)

 Displays the current weather conditions plus a 3 day forecast.
-This uses [BBC weather feeds](https://support.bbc.co.uk/platform/feeds/WeatherFeeds.htm), you will need to edit the script and add your location ID, the previous link should explain how to get this.
+This uses [BBC weather feeds](https://support.bbc.co.uk/platform/feeds/WeatherFeeds.htm), you will need to edit the **weather** script and change to your own location ID, the quickest way to know is by going to http://www.bbc.co.uk/weather/ find your town/city and look at the number in the url.

 ### astro